 - Fundamentals and advanced technologies in augmented/mixed/virtual reality.

-- Visual computing on specialized data, e.g. medical, simulation, AR/VR, and robotics, etc.
+- Visual computing on specialized data and applications, e.g. medical, simulation, AR/VR, 3D games, and robotics, etc.

 - Computational design and fabrication, e.g. 3D printing.